gaois/terminologue/website/docs/intro.en.md

 ## Exporting

-At the end of the displayed list of term entries in the *Editing* section, you have the option to export your termbase either in TBX or TXT format.
-You can click on either of these buttons to export the termbase in the format you desire.
-Exporting in TBX format can also be carried out under the *Configuration* section by clicking *TBX Export*.
+At the end of the displayed list of term entries in the *Editing* section, you have the option to export a list of terms either in TBX or TXT format.
+You can click on either of these buttons to export your desired list of terms in either format.
+To specify the terms you want, select the number of terms to be displayed per page just above the TBX and TXT options.
+Exporting a termbase in TBX format can also be carried out under the *Configuration* section by clicking *TBX Export*.

 ## Extranets